singhaditya8499/Machine-Learning/README.md

 3. **Transformers:** [Paper](https://proceedings.neurips.cc/paper/2017/file/3f5ee243547dee91fbd053c1c4a845aa-Paper.pdf)
 4. **Backpropagation:** Learning representation by backpropagating errors [Paper](https://www.cs.toronto.edu/~hinton/absps/naturebp.pdf)
 5. **Batch normalization:** Batch normalization is a method used to make training of artificial neural networks faster and more stable.
 It is a technique used to normalize the inputs of each layer in such a way that they have a mean output activation of zero and a standard deviation of one.
 [Paper](https://arxiv.org/pdf/1502.03167.pdf)

+## Projects

+1. **Covid 19 tweets classification:** Text classification tasks related to tweets about the Coronavirus.
+The data has been gathered from Twitter, and manual tagging has been performed on the tweets.
+To protect privacy, the names and usernames have been replaced with codes.
+[Link](projects/Coronavirus_tweet_prediction)